 3GPP cellular system has specified both RAN level (layer 2) interworking and CN level (layer 3 and above) interworking [2-4].
-The RAN level interworking belongs to the tightly coupled interworking model and the CN level interworking belongs to loosely coupled interworking model.
-However, 3GPP 5G system has allowed WLAN access as a non-3GPP Radio Access Technologies (RAT) that can be directly connected to5G Core Network (CN) via the N3IWF (Non-3GPP Interworking Function) or the TNGF (Trusted Non-3GPP Gateway Function) depending on whether the WLAN is trusted or untrusted [8].
-Therefore, the CN level interworking model in the 5G system is different from the LTE system.
+The RAN level interworking assumes the tightly coupled interworking model and the CN level interworking may support the loosely coupled interworking models.
+The 3GPP 5G system allows for WLAN access network connection as a non-3GPP Radio Access Technologies (RAT) and can be directly connected to the 5G Core Network (CN) via the Non-3GPP Inter Working Function (N3IWF) or the Trusted Non-3GPP Gateway Function (TNGF), depending on whether the WLAN is trusted or untrusted [8].

 WLAN interworking functional model in 5G system

-In the 5G system, WLAN interworking function model consists of UE/STA terminal, 3GPP/WLAN access network and 3GPP core network as shown in Figure 5 5and 66.
+3GPP describes the 5G system-WLAN interworking function model as consisting of a UE/STA terminal, a 3GPP/WLAN access network and the 3GPP core network as shown in Figures 4 and 5.

-WLAN STA functions are divided into terminal interface (TEI)and terminal control (TEC)ies.
+WLAN divides the WLAN STA functions into a terminal interface (TEI) entity and a terminal control (TEC) entity.
 WLAN access network functions are divided into WLAN access data path and access network control (ANC) according to the WLAN network reference model of IEEE 802.1CF-2019 [18].
-3GPP functions are divided into UE and 3GPP access network, 5G core network and their signaling interfaces are described according to 3GPP specification [8-9].
+3GPP 5G network functions are divided into a UE, a 3GPP access network, and the 5G core network, and their signaling interfaces are described according to the 3GPP specification [8-9].

-For untrusted WLAN to 3GPP core network interworking, 3GPP NWu interface signaling shall be processed in WLAN domain and N1 signaling is transparently forwarded in WLAN domain.
-The N1 interface provides the signaling procedures between the UE and 3GPP 5GS core network to support Authentication and Mobility Function (AMF).
-The NWu interface provides the signaling procedures between the STA and N3IWF of 3GPP core network to support a secured IP channel.
+For untrusted WLAN to 3GPP core network interworking, as shown in Figure 4, 3GPP NWu interface signaling shall be processed in the WLAN domain and N1 signaling is transparently forwarded in the WLAN domain.
+The N1 interface provides the signaling procedures between the UE or TEC and 3GPP 5GS core network to support Access and Mobility Management Function (AMF).
+The NWu interface provides the signaling procedures between the STA (TEC) and N3IWF of 3GPP core network to support a secured IP channel.

-In the WLAN domain, R1 and R3 interfaces support the data flow via the PHY and MAC layers of STA and WLAN access network.
-In addition to the R1 and R3 interfaces, we propose R8 and R9 interfaces which are control and management interfaces to provide QoS mapping and MAC scheduling.
-In Figure 54, the red colored R1/R3 and R8/R9 interfaces are in the domain of WLAN, and they are provided in the STA and the WLAN access network.
-R3 interface is mapped to Y2 interface for untrusted WLAN interworking in 3GPP domain.
+In the WLAN domain, R1 and R3 interfaces support the data flow via the Physical Layer (PHY) and Media Access Control (MAC) layers of STA and WLAN access network.
+In addition to the R1 and R3 interfaces, control and management interfaces R8 and R9 are defined in IEEE Std.
+802.1CF, which provide Quality of Service (QoS) mapping and MAC scheduling.
+In Figure 4, the red colored R1/R3 and R8/R9 interfaces are in the domain of WLAN, and they are provided in the STA and the WLAN access network.
+The R3 interface is mapped to the Y2 interface for untrusted WLAN interworking in 3GPP domain.

-5Figure 5.
+Figure 4.
 Untrusted WLAN interworking reference model with 5G core network

-In trusted WLAN to 3GPP core network interworking, the NWt interface provides the signaling procedures between the STA and TNGF of 3GPP core network to support a secured IP channel.
-R3 interface is mapped to Ta interface for trusted WLAN interworking in 3GPP domain.
+In trusted WLAN to 3GPP core network interworking, as shown in Figure 5, the NWt interface provides the signaling procedures between the STA (TEC) and TNGF of 3GPP core network to support a secured IP channel and the R3 interface is mapped to Ta interface in the 3GPP domain.

-6Figure 6.
+Figure 5.
 Trusted WLAN interworking reference model with 5G core network

-5GS-WLAN Interworking function and procedures
+5GS-WLAN interworking function and procedures

-The radio channel access and communication procedures have to be specified to enable WLAN interworking with 5G core network
+The radio channel access and communication procedures must be specified to enable WLAN interworking with 5G core network.
 A radio channel sharing method is described in 4.1.
 Initial registration and authentication procedures between STA and AMF of 5G core network are described in 4.2.
-Example IP secure transport and data exchange procedures between the STA of the terminal device and UPF of 5G core network are described in 4.3.
+Examples of IP secure transport and data exchange procedures between the STA of the terminal device and User Plane Function (UPF) of 5G core network are described in 4.3.

 WLAN radio channel sharing method